 You are a new homeowner; you received your first Notice of Value from your appraisal district.
 And you are surprised that the appraised value in the notice is way higher than what you paid for just a few months ago!
 Well, it is quite common for appraisal districts to attach a higher appraised value than the purchase price.
 However, that doesn't mean you cannot protest the noticed appraised value!
 You can and you should protest your noticed value, ALWAYS!

-If you are a new homeowner, all you need to do is file a protest with your appraisal district before the protest deadline, generally May 15th and submit a copy of your closing documents, which clearly show the sale date and price.
+If you are a new homeowner and your appraised value is higher than your purchase price, then all you need to do is file a protest with your appraisal district before the protest deadline, generally May 15th and submit a copy of your closing documents, which clearly show the sale date and price.
 Your appraisal district will then match your purchase price if the sale was completed in the last quarter of the year.
 If the sale happened earlier in the year, they may time-adjust it till January 1st.

 Texas being a non-disclosure state, appraisal districts are forced to purchase sale prices either from a data vendor or rely on voluntary disclosure from new homeowners.
 Remember that voluntary sale price disclosure survey mail you got from your county appraisal district?
 Yes, disclosing your purchase price to the appraisal district helps them assign an accurate market value for property tax purpose.
 By disclosing your purchase price voluntarily, you can hope to see the same reflected in your noticed appraised value and avoid a protest the first year.
 Else, you will anyway have to disclose it at the protest hearing!